What is a Term Loan?

 - For small business owners, banks may require collateral and personal guarantees.
 Due to this, there won’t be any protection against bankers going after personal assets.

 - Bankers may not be willing to lend at fixed interest rates.
-Variable rates can cause payments to be out of reach for small business owners.
+Variable rates can cause payments to be out of reach for business owners.
 However, businesses can negotiate caps in the rate.

 - Some term loans are structured with prepay penalties.
 If you want to pay off the loan before its maturity date, you might pay hefty fees.